-You may remember that a couple of weeks ago, I talked about Quarantine You may also remember that I absolutely loved it.
+You may remember that a couple of weeks ago, I talked about Quarantine.
+You may also remember that I absolutely loved it.
 It was scary, the pacing was spot on and had to assume that, as remakes go, it was one of the best.

 Well, I finally got to see [REC].
 The Spanish original that Quarantine was based on.
 I had said